CAMS-care Evidence-Based Suicide Prevention and Treatment Training

 • Describes innovations to the approach, such as how to target and treat patient-defined “suicidal drivers.”

-• Additional reproducibles (CAMS Therapeutic Worksheet and CAMS Rating Scale), plus a new version of the Suicide Status Form.
+• CAMS Therapeutic Worksheet and CAMS Rating Scale.
+Includes the Suicide Status Form.

-• Unscripted clinical demonstration of the use of CAMs with a patient through the course of 12 sessions
+• Unscripted clinical demonstration of the use of CAMs with a client through the course of 12 sessions.

 PRACTICAL ROLE-PLAY TRAINING